awais-amjed/express-yourself/README.md

 # Express Yourself

-A flutter application created as a challenge in a day with functionality similar to Facebook groups with some eye-catching animations.
+A flutter application created as a challenge in a day with functionality similar to Facebook groups with some eye-catching animations.<br/>
 You can create new groups or post stuff in existing groups.

 Developed with firebase backend.